Tesfa-B/alx-system_engineering-devops/0x02-shell_redirections/README.md

 *All scripts for the task
-echo "Hello,World" < 0-hello_world: for printing hello world in standard output echo "/"(Ôo)'" < 1-confused_smiley for displaying "(Ôo)'.
+echo "Hello,World" : 0-hello_world: for printing hello world in standard output. echo "/"(Ôo)'" : 1-confused_smiley for displaying "(Ôo)'. cat /etc/passwd : for displaying content of the path. cat /etc/passwd || cat /etc/hosts : for displaying the content of  both paths>